ChromeDevTools/timeline-viewer/README.md

 You can share this URL with any users who have both:

 1. authorized [Timeline Viewer](https://chromedevtools.github.io/timeline-viewer/) to Drive via the typical Google OAuth flow and..
-1. have `View` permission to the Google Drive file
+1. have `Edit` permission to the Google Drive file

 <center><img src="https://cloud.githubusercontent.com/assets/39191/18080845/fb39f056-6e4b-11e6-90df-6cda94bd2495.png" width=600></center>